 The population of Wales is three and a half million.
 The all-Wales tertiary service is coordinated from the Noah’s Ark Children’s Hospital for Wales in Cardiff, and extends across the whole of Wales.
 There will be times when your work will take you to any of the hospitals in Wales, to the patient's home, to either of the two children's hospices in Wales (especially Tŷ Hafan) or to one of the special schools.
 There are secondary paediatric palliative care services in each of the Local Health Boards in Wales, but in practice you will spend most of your time working with the teams in Cardiff and Swansea.
 Although the majority of the Welsh population lives in the South, you will have the opportunity to travel to North Wales from time to time to help with satellite clinics there.

-Training in Wales will include a significant component of exposure to the adult specialty, which we consider to be very important.
+Training in Wales will include a significant component of exposure to the adult specialty, which we consider to be important.
 This may be in the form of a day a week or in a block, at one of the adult hospices in South Wales.

 The core tertiary team provides an all-Wales specialist service in paediatric palliative care and works closely alongside specialist palliative care nurses from each of the seven Health Boards in Wales and at Tŷ Hafan Children's hospice.
 A paediatrician with a special interest takes the medical lead for palliative care in each region, again working closely with the palliative care nurses and providing a tier of secondary level expertise (APPM level III).
 There are six paediatric oncology outreach nurses across Wales who provide palliative care nursing expertise to children with cancer.
 Finally, there is input into the team from social work and chaplaincy services where possible